madolson/placeholderkv-2/GOVERNANCE.md

 ## Technical direction for supporting projects

 The TSC may delegate decision making for supporting projects within the Valkey project to a Supporting Steering Committees (SSC).
-An SSC will be determined by the MAINTAINERS.md file in the repository for the supporting project.
+An SSC will be comprised by the individuals in the MAINTAINERS.md file in the repository for the supporting project.
 The initial membership of the SSC will be determined by the TSC.
 Once created, the SSC will take over responsibility for the technical decision making and maintenance of their supporting project.
 The SSC will be required to adopt its own governance document, outside of the requirements set forth in this document.